We’re Here to Help!

 Linda Messinger, DVM, Diplomate ACVD

 Dr. Messinger has been board certified by the American College of Veterinary Dermatology (ACVD) since 1993.
-She is one of approximately 275 board certified dermatologists in North America.
+She is one of approximately 300 board certified dermatologists in North America.
 One of the major functions of the ACVD is to maintain the highest standards of post-graduate training in veterinary dermatology and allergy.
 Board certification by the ACVD denotes that the individual is a board certified specialist in veterinary dermatology.
 Dr. Messinger received both her Bachelor of Science and Doctor of Veterinary Medicine (DVM) degrees from Cornell University.
 During her undergraduate training, Dr. Messinger was elected to the Phi Kappa Phi Honor Society.
 After completing veterinary school Dr. Messinger completed a one-year internship in small animal medicine, surgery, dermatology and ophthalmology at the prestigious and world-renowned Animal Medical Center in New York City.
 Thereafter, she completed a dermatology residency at the University of Florida and then remained on staff there for one year.
 The University of Florida has one of the largest veterinary dermatology residency programs in the world.
 While at the University of Florida, Dr. Messinger taught hundreds of veterinary students as well as veterinarians about the specialty of veterinary dermatology.
 She was in private specialty practice in the Orlando area before moving to Colorado in 1995 to establish the Department of Dermatology at VRCC.
-Dr. Messinger has delivered lectures on veterinary dermatology to a variety of professional and lay groups, both at the national and local level.
+Dr. Messinger has delivered lectures on veterinary dermatology to a variety of professional and lay groups, both at the international, national and local level.
 In addition, Dr. Messinger has authored many scientific articles, review articles, and book chapters.
-To advance our understanding of skin diseases in animals (so as to help our patients), Dr. Messinger has be involved in a variety of research projects related to veterinary dermatology.
+To advance our understanding of skin diseases in animals (so as to help our patients), Dr. Messinger has been involved in a variety of research projects and clinical trials related to veterinary dermatology.
 Dr. Messinger is also a consultant in dermatology for a large veterinary corporation.
-She is a member of the ACVD, American Academy of Veterinary Dermatology, American Veterinary Medical Association, Colorado Veterinary Medical Association, Denver Area Veterinary Medical Society, and the Cornell Feline Health Center.
+She is a member of the ACVD, American Academy of Veterinary Dermatology, American Veterinary Medical Association, Colorado Veterinary Medical Association, and the Cornell Feline Health Center.
 Dr. Messinger is currently chairperson of the American College of Veterinary Dermatology Program Committee.
-She was also recently granted the prestigious honor of training residents in veterinary dermatology and allergy, under the guidelines of the American College of Veterinary Dermatology.
+She was also granted the prestigious honor of training residents in veterinary dermatology and allergy, under the guidelines of the American College of Veterinary Dermatology.

-Dr. Messinger specializes in the diagnosis and treatment of all skin, coat, ear and nail diseases in animals, including bacterial, viral, fungal and parasitic infections, allergies, immune-mediated skin diseases, endocrine (hormonal) disorders, inherited skin diseases, and certain skin cancers, to name a few.
-Dr. Messinger is dedicated to working closely with you and your family veterinarian to provide the most progressive and comprehensive services and care for your special family member(s).
+Dr. Messinger specializes in the diagnosis and treatment of all skin, coat, ear and nail diseases in animals, including bacterial, viral, fungal and parasitic infections, allergies, immune-mediated skin diseases, endocrine (hormonal) disorders, inherited skin diseases, idiopathic and certain skin cancers, to name a few.
+She is dedicated to working closely with you and your family veterinarian to provide the most progressive and comprehensive services and care for your special family member(s).

 Jeremy Bachtel, DVM, MS, Diplomate ACVD